IvanF/CI_medleycache/README.md

 }
 ```

-As you can see it's simple as usual CI cache.
+As you can see it's as simple as usual CI cache.